“Do you see that full moon in the sky tonight? That happens once in a blue moon.”

-You won’t see it again until January 2018, the last time was in August 2012.
-Technically, the full moon occurred at 8:43 a.m.
-ET today, about 20 minutes after it set for the U.S. East Coast, but it can still be again when the moon rises at 8:23 p.m.
-ET.
+You won’t see a blue moon again until August 2024; the last time was October 31, 2020.
+Technically, the full moon occurred at 8:43 AM ET today, about 20 minutes after it set for the U.S. East Coast, but it can still be again when the moon rises at 8:23 PM ET.

-An alternative and more recent definition that appeared in a 1943 Sky and Telescope Magazine article referring to a second full moon in a month.
-This second definition has stuck, due to a StarDate radio show reinforcing it in 1980, and the popular board game Trivial Pursuit.
+An alternative and more recent definition appeared in a 1943 Sky and Telescope Magazine article referring to a blue moon as a second full moon in a month.
+This second definition has stuck due to a StarDate radio show reinforcing it in 1980 and the popular board game Trivial Pursuit.

 And, of course, it is also the name of a 1961 #1 hit song by the doo-wop group The Marcels, originally written in 1934 by Rodgers & Hart.

 Bill Petro, your friendly neighborhood historian